Use of IT Resources: Employees

 All University data, public or private, will be stored in such a manner as to reasonably protect it from loss due to equipment failure, fire, theft, sabotage or human error.
 The University Records Manager establishes data retention periods.
 Data backup procedures will include remote storage of backup data, written backup and recovery procedures and periodic verification of storage media.

-Any computer tape, disk (hard drive or CD) or other storage medium used to store sensitive university data must be totally erased or rendered unreadable before it is discarded or disposed of through property transfer or surplus.
+Any computer tape, disk (hard drive, CD or floppy) or other storage medium used to store sensitive university data must be totally erased or rendered unreadable before it is discarded or disposed of through property transfer or surplus.
 Employees should contact departmental Technical Support Providers (TSPs), College Consultants or CCIT personnel for assistance if necessary.

 All employees will safeguard their computer usernames and passwords.
 No employee will allow unauthorized persons access to University data or computing or network resources by sharing their username and password.
 Employees should reference CCIT documentation on selecting strong passwords.
 Departmental servers will use CCIT provided security for access to sensitive data or applications.
 No server will store usernames and passwords on the server.